 - Set up working areas

 In this regard, streamlined workflows are essential, because they allow lab personnel to easily comply with regulating protocols, and they also support the controlling procedure.
 In particular, a lab manager can decide to set up in a single working area for experiments using a toxic substance, which must be disposed of in a specific manner.
-In this working area, the substance can be stored, utilized and discarded, which will ensure that the use and disposal of the substance is contained in a single working area and ease the regulatory surveilling procedure, while keeping additional tasks for the purpose of regulatory compliance to a minimum.
+In this working area, the substance can be stored, utilized, and discarded, which will ensure that the use and disposal of the substance are contained in a single working area and ease the regulatory surveilling procedure while keeping additional tasks for the purpose of regulatory compliance to a minimum.

 Lab managers often take on the duty of mentoring, especially in the form of lab orientation.
-This is to inform new lab personnel of the rules they must abide by when working in the lab, and to make them aware of the associated health risks and how to minimize them.
+This is to inform new lab personnel of the rules they must abide by when working in the lab, and make them aware of the associated health risks and how to minimize them.

 Apart from active lab duties, lab managers are usually assigned some form of paperwork, especially those involving procurement and regulatory requirements.
-This varies between laboratories, topic of study, and lab settings.
-Paperwork ranges from gathering invoices or proof of purchase, to drafting, reviewing, and filing regulatory papers.
+This varies between laboratories, the topic of study, and lab settings.
+Paperwork ranges from gathering invoices or proof of purchase to drafting, reviewing, and filing regulatory papers.
 In the case of regulatory paperwork, oftentimes, lab managers still have to collect data, keep records, and report them as per legal compliance even after the authority has processed and approved them.

 What Skills Should Lab Managers Have?